PingDataSync tracks and manages processes and server health with the following tools:

 - Change Tracking

-- Each directory instance stores a separate entry under cn=changelog for every
+- Each directory instance stores a separate entry under

 - For the PingDirectory server or Nokia 8661 Directory Server topologies, PingDataSync uses the server's LDAP Change Log for modification detection.